curious-machines/gp-data-transformer/docs/jq-tutorial.md

 # Extract first commit

 We know that the structure we are receiving is an array.
 We can extract the first element of that array using `$[0]`.
-Note that dot notation may also be used: `$.0`.
+You may also use dot notation: `$.0`.

 ```bash
 cat temp.json | dt '$[0]'